alchvmist/alchvmist.club/README.md

 All works here are a work in progress,

-All existing and following contributions (excluding images*) by myself (alchvmist) or any others to this repository are licensed under the GNU General Public License (GPL) unless otherwise specified.
+All existing and following contributions by myself (alchvmist) or any others to this repository are licensed under the GNU General Public License (GPL) unless otherwise specified.

-As of
-08-06-2018
-there are no contributions (excluding images*) licensed outside of the GNU General Public License (GPL).

-*Images saved to this repository are subject to the rights imposed my their owners, if at any time the owner wishes for an image of their ownership to be removed, they may contact me (alchvmist) through GitHub direct message to request it be removed from this repository and any subsequent sites.